 Pool codes state that the gates must have self closing hinges and self latching latches.
-Manufacturers include high quality hardware that comply with these regulations.
+Manufacturers of glass pool fence include high quality hardware that comply with these regulations.

 Furthermore, they use soft closing hinges in order to prevent the heavy glass gates from slamming shut.